-For FY2022 the system purchased property insurance through the Alliant Property Insurance Program (APIP).
-Multiple carriers combined to provide the \$1.5 billion total insurance limit.
-The deductible is \$500,000 per occurrence.
+For FY2024, the system purchased property insurance through the Alliant Property Insurance Program (APIP).
+Several carriers combine to provide the \$100 million primary layer of insurance and the excess layers totaling \$1.5 billion.
+The deductible is \$500,000 per occurrence, with a \$2M deductible for non-freeze water losses and a \$3.5M deductible for water losses due to frozen pipes.

-FY23 EXCESS INSURANCE CARRIERS AND COSTS
+FY25 EXCESS INSURANCE CARRIERS AND COSTS